Beyond Shadow IT: Secure Communications for Your B2B Clients

 Secure Communications for Your Telecom’s Enterprise Customers

 Your enterprise customers need a trusted partner, not another OTT app provider.
-With its local infrastructure and in-depth understanding of GDPR, other national regulations, and industry-specific best practices, your telecommunication’s provider is uniquely positioned to become that partner.
+With its local infrastructure and in-depth understanding of GDPR, other national data protection and privacy regulations, and industry-specific best practices, your telecommunication’s provider is uniquely positioned to become that partner.

 When you partner with Adeya and deploy Adeya’s white-labeled secure OTT collaboration suite on your local infrastructure, you can offer your enterprise client’s customized support and their choice of a dedicated private cloud or on-premise deployment using their data centers.

-Adeya’s OTT collaborative app replaces WhatsApp, Slack, and Skype.
+Adeya’s OTT collaborative app replaces WhatsApp, Slack, and Skype with an encrypted messenger.
 It also secures SMS messages and phone calls with military-grade end-to-end encryption and enables secure video conferencing.

 After your telecom partners with Paul’s firm, his workflow turns into this.

 It’s secure and is in compliance with data protection GDPR.
 When his boss retires, the customer data remains with the company.
 The analyst isn’t missing any customer service data and identifies the problem before the company loses customers.